bytex-solutions/snamp/docs/connectors/wmq-connector.md

 processedMessagesCountLast24Hours | int32 | The number of messages sent or received, or number of MQI calls handled for the last day

 * Configuration parameters are not supported.
 Any user-defined configuration parameter will be ignored.

+## Smart mode
+WMQ Resource Connector provides support of Smart mode.
+This means that the connector can automatically expose attributes without manual configuration.
+The attributes described above will be automatically exposed to adapters.
+The system name of the attribute will be used as user-defined name.